thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/sendfrom.md

 - n: "To Address"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "A P2PKH or P2SH address to which the bitcoins should be sent"
+  d: "A P2PKH or P2SH address to which the dash should be sent"

 {% enditemplate %}